SPIRITUAL GIFTS SERIES

 “if service, in his serving;”

 1.1 Every Born-Again Christian Has at Least One Spiritual Gift.
-Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11, page 1796).
-Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7, page 1796).
+Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11).
+Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7).
 Therefore, if you have the Spiritual Gift of Service, that single gift may result in a variety of ministries, producing a variety of effects.
 Furthermore, if you have the Spiritual Gift of Service, your ministry may look very different from another believer with the same gift of service.
 Your ministries of the same spiritual gift may produce very different effects.
 So, one gift may result in different ministries, and each ministry may produce very different spiritual effects.
-Every local assembly should be known for it service (“διακονίαν“), just as the Church at Thyatira was commended by God for its service (Revelation 2:19, page 1916).
+Every local assembly should be known for its service (“διακονίαν“), just as the Church at Thyatira was commended by God for its service (Revelation 2:19).

 1.3 Service and the Spiritual Gifts.
 All believers must know and use their spiritual gifts.
 All believers, not just the pastors and church leaders, perform the work of service (“διακονίας”).
 That “service” must continue until all the saints attain the unity of the faith and achieve spiritual maturity.
-That “service” also protects believers from being tossed about by every wind of doctrine, by the trickery of men, and the craftiness of deceitful scheming (Ephesians 4:12-13, page 1831).
-While all believers must perform the work of service, only some believers have the Spiritual Gift of Service, bestowed by the Holy Spirit upon some, but not all, believers as gift of Grace which works according to His power (Ephesians 3:7, page 1829).
+That “service” also protects believers from being tossed about by every wind of doctrine, by the trickery of men, and the craftiness of deceitful scheming (Ephesians 4:14).
+While all believers must perform the work of service, only some believers have the Spiritual Gift of Service, bestowed by the Holy Spirit upon some, but not all, believers as gift of grace which works according to His power (Ephesians 3:7).

 1.4 The New Testament Diversity of the Term “Service The Greek term translated here as service has diverse applications in the New Testament.
 As you read through these varying uses of the term “service” and related words, please keep in mind that I interpret these passages below as examples, on the one hand, of spiritual activities all believers will do at times; but, on the other hand, the person with the Spiritual Gift of Service in the forms described below will have a special gift from God to edify believers and build up unity in their service.
 Let us explore some of those uses to gain insight into the different ways God gifts people to serve in His name and in His ministry to the Body of Christ.
 We will see below that the Spiritual Gift of Service involves different major areas of ministry.
 We will look at them one at a time.